rbleattler/mdop-docs/mdop/appv-v5/how-to-configure-access-to-packages-by-using-the-management-console-50.md

     2. Using the format **mydomain** \\ **groupname**, type the name or part of the name of an Active Directory group object, and click **Check**.

-        **Note**
+        > [!NOTE]
-        Ensure that you provide an associated domain name for the group that you are searching for.
+        > Ensure that you provide an associated domain name for the group that you are searching for.

 3. To grant access to the package, select the desired group and click **Grant Access**.
 The newly added group is displayed in the **AD ENTITIES WITH ACCESS** pane.